 - Proprietary trade secrets and intellectual property, such as schematics and systems

 - Executive communications

-Hacker do this for their own financial benefit, but the competition that hires them is in it for so much more.
-Perhaps they’re looking for a market edge and other times they’re looking for incriminating information that can sink their competitors.
+Hackers do this for financial benefit, but the companies that hire them are in it for so much more.
+Perhaps they’re looking for a market edge.
+Other times, they’re looking for incriminating information that can sink their competitors.

-“Hacktivism” has gained a lot of steam since the 2008 financial crisis, although the concept has existed since the 1980s.
+“Hacktivism” has gained popularity since the 2008 financial crisis, although the concept has existed since the 1980s.

-When most people think of hacktivists they typically associate the word with groups like Anonymous, which came into prominence during the Occupy Wall Street protests.
+If people think of hacktivists, they may associate the word with groups like Anonymous, which came into prominence during the Occupy Wall Street protests.

-Groups like Anonymous and other hacktivists use their skills to enact political and social changes by attacking governments, corporate interests, and terrorist groups.
+Such groups use their skills to enact political and social change by attacking governments, corporate interests, and terrorist groups.

-Revenge is a very potent motivator for cyber sabotage, whether it’s warranted or not.
-In the context of businesses, revenge hacks are usually conducted in response to many expected and unexpected reasons, including firings, budget cuts, unethical company behavior, decline in the quality of work life, and so on
+Revenge is a potent motivator for cyber sabotage.
+In the context of businesses, revenge hacks are usually conducted in response to events like firings, budget cuts, and company behavior.

 - Stealing and selling valuable information

 - Exposing embarrassing company information to the media